 In an ideal world, every bar would have activities.
 That way, life would never be boring, and every bad date could be saved by a round of skee-ball or Pictionary.
 But our world isn’t quite there yet—so we put together a list of our favorite places to drink and play games.
 Get some friends together, then head to one of these spots and try to make it through an hour of shuffleboard or Scrabble without getting weirdly competitive.

 Some bars have a video game or two, but Barcade is filled with them.
 Each of the three NYC locations has an abundance of vintage game machines, and they also have a lot of craft beer.
-It’s like a playground for people who are old enough to feel nostalgic for a Ninja Turtles game that wasn’t based on a film by Michael Bay.
+Barcade is like a playground for people who are old enough to feel nostalgic for a Ninja Turtles game that wasn’t based on a film by Michael Bay.
 Stop by with some friends, or bring a date if you’ve already demonstrated maturity and would now like to play Street Fighter.

 Technically, staring at a big fish tank is an activity, and you can do that at Dive 75.
 But if that isn’t fun enough for you, you can also play one of the many board games hidden in the back corner of this little Upper West Side neighborhood bar.
 You can even turn them into drinking games, and no one will judge you.
-Just claim the couch all the way in the back under the portrait of Steve Zissou, and hang for as long as you want.
+Just claim the couch all the way in the back under the portrait of Steve Zissou, and hang out for as long as you want.

 Technically, this country club has a golf course.
 Although, also technically, that golf course is a mini-golf course—and it’s the worst you’ve ever seen.
 Also, this “country club” is actually a dive bar.
 They do have Big Buck Hunter, however, and bad mini-golf is better than no mini golf at all.
 So if you’re in Williamsburg (not Bushwick, despite the name) and you want cheap drinks and a few games, come here.

 Nowadays is a huge outdoor bar, and ideally it’s where you’d start every weekend in the summer.
-This place is in Ridgewood, and it’s worth making a trip out every once in a while, even if you don’t live nearby.
+This place is in Ridgewood, and it’s worth making a trip out here every once in a while even if you don’t live nearby.
 You can hang at a picnic table outside, have some drinks, and play ping pong.
 Or, if you come on a Sunday afternoon, you can take part in the dance party known as Mr. Sunday.

 Maybe you need something a bit more exciting than a board game, and/or you’ve been watching a lot of Vikings on the History Channel.
-You should enjoy Kick Axe Throwing, a big venue in Gowanus where you pay $35 for the opportunity to throw an axe at a large wooden target.
+You should enjoy Kick Axe Throwing, a big venue in Gowanus where you pay for the opportunity to throw an axe at a large wooden target.
 It’s a fun place to go with a group, and if you’re thinking that there couldn’t possibly be alcohol here, you’d be wrong.
 There’s beer and wine—and the whole setup is actually much less dangerous than it sounds.
 Employees keep a close watch over everything, and there’s no actual person-on-person combat.